mndrix/merge-this/README.md

 Running the Tests
 -----------------

-The tests currently support these tools: bzr, darcs, git, hg.
-Specify the tool with the `VCS` environment variable.
+The tests support these tools: bzr, darcs, git, hg.
+To test a tool, run the appropriate make target:

-    $ env VCS=git prove -lr t

-Look through the output to see how the VCS did.
+    $ make git